-Now a second time mom, here are the lessons and useful tips I’ve learned from my first child and what I’m doing differently the second time around.
+Now a second time mom, I’ve learned lessons from the first time around.
+See what I’m doing differently as a second time mom (including mistakes to avoid!).

 First-born children are the guinea pigs of new parents learning on the job.
 Even now, my son teaches me the challenges of each age and stage as we enter three-year-old territory.